 Last March a windstorm in in southern Ontario resulted in almost $100 million insured damage.

 With this week’s storm, we’ve received a lot of calls from some clients regarding wind damage.
 If you’re unsure of where to start when your property is damaged from wind, here are some of the key things to consider:

 Shingles blown off of the roof

-- The tree itself it not covered for wind damage.
-What is covered is anything the tree damaged when it fell, such as your home or fence.
+The tree itself is not covered for wind damage.
+What’s covered is anything the tree damaged when it fell, such as your home or fence.

 We can’t control the weather, but we can minimize the risks of resulting windstorm damage to our property.
 Be sure to: